-Welcome to Pacific Lutheran University's Academic Assistance Center
+Welcome to Academic Assistance at Pacific Lutheran University!

-At the AAC, you’ll find free academic support services that can help you become a more effective, independent learner.
-Meet with a tutor, join a foreign language conversation group, work on study strategies, attend a group review session for one of your courses, or just stop by for free flashcards.
-Please stop by our office on the first floor of the library!
-Just enter through the main doors and turn left–we are down the hall in room 124, right before the Multimedia Services desk.
+In Academic Assistance, you’ll find free academic support services that can help you become a more effective, independent learner.
+Meet with a tutor, join a foreign language conversation group, work on study strategies, attend a group review session for one of your courses, or just stop by for free flashcards; you’ll find them in our center on the first floor of the library!
+Just enter through the main doors and follow the blue carpet to the left.

 If a tutoring session isn’t exactly what you need right now, please check out these helpful tips on how to study for different disciplines: Biology, Chemistry, Economics, Mathematics, Nursing, Physics, Psychology, Sociology, and Statistics.
-We also offer tips on Critical Reading, Time Management, Note Taking, Test Preparation, and High School vs. PLU.
+We also offer tips on Critical Reading, Time Management, Note Taking and High School vs. PLU.

 Become a tutor!
 The AAC usually hires students during spring semester to tutor for the following academic year.
 Check the student employment website for our listing during this time.
-On occasion, we will make additional hires throughout the year as needed.
-We are always willing to keep on file the names of students interested in tutoring should a position become available.
-Please e-mail us if you would like your name placed on file: email@example.com.
 All tutors are approved by the faculty.
 If you are interested in becoming a tutor, let the faculty in your department know of your interest.